stoosepp/bookSS/README.md

 * There's [Jupyter Notebooks](https://jupyter.org/) that have an awesome layout and ability to embed interactive elements.
 Unfortunately, most of these elements are written in either Python or Markdown, so they may not be accessible to those without a programming background
 * [Docsify.js](https://docsify.js.org/) is another option written in Markdown, but again MD may not be the easiest or most accessible way to write learnign materials for teachers.

-Enter bookSS (just pronounced "books" - don't overcomplicate it), a theme for Wordpress which packs in many of the same design language and features that these other platforms do, well *except for ePub and PDF export, but I'm working on that.*
+Enter theopenbook (just pronounced "books" - don't overcomplicate it), a theme for Wordpress which packs in many of the same design language and features that these other platforms do, well *except for ePub and PDF export, but I'm working on that.*

 ## Features
 * Simple, page-based book author